stefancrain/Battery-Monitor/README.md

 Battery-Monitor
 ===============

-What if you had some data to help understand what usage patterns are actually hurting your battery life?
+What if you had some data to help understand what usage patterns are actually limiting your battery life?

 ## battery.sh
 - Cross-platform *nix & Mac